logo

 “Tanaka, Jonathan Tanaka.”

-“I’m not so sure about the laundering, you know,” I said skeptically.
+“I’m skeptical about the laundering, you know,” I said unconvinced.
 “Think more about it!
 The man seems rich enough to funnel everything through his own company.
 Why would he need a stinky hotel located less than fifty yards from the place where he distributes tons of drugs?”

 The junkie shrugged, or at least tried.
 He was too scared and nervous.

 I thought about it.
-It was an unexpected new angle, but she might have had this role.
-It surely made sense.
+It was an unexpected new angle, and it certainly made sense.
+She might be in this role.

 “How many clients come and go every month?”
-I kept asking.
+I wanted to know.
 “In the ballpark, at least.”

 “They’re not too many, but they come regularly.
 And they’re all rich.
 They don’t even know how much money they have in their wallets!”

 “People of power?”
-I wanted to know, ignoring the fact that my questions had become more than a couple now.
-The bellhop didn’t choose to seek his rights or protest.
-He just nodded.
+I kept asking, ignoring that my questions had become more than a couple now.
+The bellhop didn’t choose to seek his rights or protest; he just nodded.

 “And the owner of Villa Nueva.
 What’s his name?”